MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 }
 ```

-Configure the target environment, and security setting of the app by replacing the corresponding bracket text in code with configuration values:
+Configure the target environment and security setting of the app by replacing the corresponding bracket text in code with configuration values:

 1. **AAD tenant** should replace `[[Replace with AAD tenant value]]`.
 1. **PowerApps environment ID** should replace `[[Replace with PowerApps environment ID value]]`.